InverterNetwork/contracts/memory-bank/systemPatterns.md

 (Content remains the same)

-### Library Architecture Pattern - ✅ STABLE & TESTED (Reflects refactored `_calculatePurchaseReturn`)
+### Library Architecture Pattern - ✅ STABLE & FULLY TESTED (Reflects all refactoring, including `_calculatePurchaseReturn` and removal of helpers/other functions like `_getCurrentPriceAndStep`)

-(Content remains the same, noting `_calculatePurchaseReturn` has been refactored and its helper functions removed).

 ## Integration Patterns - ✅ READY FOR IMPLEMENTATION (Caller validation emphasized)